 Why Fight a Ticket?

 There are multiple reasons why you should fight a ticket never plead guilty to speeding, or any other type of moving violation for what matter.
-The first reason is that it will add points to your record.
+The first reason is that it will add points to your record (read this to know the duration it will stay on your record).
 If you accumulate enough points over time, your license could be suspended or even permanently revoked.
 There is also the huge cost of the increase to your insurance premium.
 You will end up having to pay significantly more for your car insurance each month, at least for a while.
 You need to consider all of these things before simply accepting your ticket and pleading guilty.